knative/community/REPOSITORY-GUIDELINES.md

 It is beneficial for Knative working groups to be able to own code outside the core `knative` organization, which is kept intentionally small and has a high bar for entry.
-The `knative-sandbox` github organization was created for this purpose.
+The `knative-sandbox` GitHub organization was created for this purpose.
 Repositories in `knative-sandbox` are intended to give working groups more latitude to experiment with new ideas and to self-organize and manage contributions which may be important to the project but which do not need the